 Though custard is not original to India, probably introduced by the British, it is a common Indian dessert served with fruit and this custard is eggless, prepared with custard powder.

 I liked the fusion Indian dessert and made it last week along with basundi.
 Pavani served custard with store bought mini jamuns and I followed her.
-With commercial mini jamun and commercial brittle/chikki/praline, gulab jamun custard is a quick dessert to put together.
+With commercial mini jamun and commercial brittle/chikki/praline, this fusion dessert is quick to put together.
 All you need is custard which you can make ahead.

 Gulab Jamun Custard Recipe